ComputeCanada/magic_castle/docs/README.md

 plugin to generate the wildcard certificate.

 You will then need to copy the certificate files in the proper location on each login node.
-Apache configuration expects the following files to exist:
+The reverse proxy configuration expects the following files to exist:
 - `/etc/letsencrypt/live/${domain_name}/fullchain.pem`
 - `/etc/letsencrypt/live/${domain_name}/privkey.pem`
 - `/etc/letsencrypt/live/${domain_name}/chain.pem`